AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 The **registerOnTouched** function provides you with a function you can call when you want to set your control to **touched**.
 This is then reflected by **Angular 2** by adding the correct touched state and classes to your control.

+The rest of the code are all internal component stuff!
+Providing function placeholders for the callbacks before they are registered, getter and setter for the data and a function to capture the blur event to mark the component as touched.
+No rocket science there.

+And there you have it!
+Now you can fully integrate your shiny new control with directives like **ngControl** and **ngModel**!

+Go forth and conquer!